-If you had told me five years ago that I’d be extremely confident in my looks and cry in amazement every time I wear my Afro, I would think you’re crazy.
-I can’t believe that I am now in a place where not only I am wearing my hair naturally and proudly, but I can start to see my beauty and importance as a Black woman more than ever.
+If you had told me five years ago that I’d be extremely confident in my looks and cry in amazement every time I wear my Afro, I would’ve thought you were crazy.
+I can’t believe that I am now in a place where not only am I wearing my hair naturally and proudly, but I can start to see my beauty and importance as a Black woman more than ever.

 Now, if you were once a young Black girl back in the day, do you remember the sizzle of the comb as it slid through the hair, and you had to hold down your ears as your mother went for the roots?
 The good ole days.
 From as young as 6 to 18 years old, I dealt with this same routine and I lost a lot of confidence and hair throughout these times.